openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/info-modules/in-app-bidding-native-guidelines-info.md

 1. Prepare the ad layout:
     * HTML and CSS for the Native Styles format.
     * Native components for the Unified Ads format.
-1. Configure the Native Ad using [NativeAdConfiguration](native/ios-native-ad-configuration.md).
+1. Configure the Native Ad using [NativeAdConfiguration](native/in-app-bidding-native-ad-configuration.md).
     * Provide the list of **[Native Assets](#components)** representing the ad's structure.
     * Tune other general properties of the ad.
 1. Make a bid request.
-1. **OPTIONAL** Bind the data from the bid response with the layout, if it is needed for particular integration.
+1. **OPTIONAL** Bind the data from the bid response with the layout, if it is needed for the particular integration.

+### Unified Native Ads

+The general integration scenario requires these steps from publishers:

+1. Prepare the ad layout using the native components in the codebase of the app.
+2. Create Native Ad Unit.
+3. Configure the Native Ad unit using [NativeAdConfiguration](native/in-app-bidding-native-ad-configuration.md).
+    * Provide the list of **[Native Assets](#components)** representing the ad's structure.
+    * Tune other general properties of the ad.
+4. Make a bid request.
+5. Find native ad using `GAMUtils.shared.findNativeAd` or `MoPubUtils.findNativeAd`.
+6. Bind the data from the native ad response with the layout.

 ### Native Styles

-Prebid Rendering Module supports the prebid's approach for rendering [native ads](https://docs.prebid.org/prebid-mobile/pbm-api/ios/pbm-nativeadunit-ios.html).
+Prebid Rendering Module supports the original prebid's approach for rendering [native ads](https://docs.prebid.org/prebid-mobile/pbm-api/ios/pbm-nativeadunit-ios.html).
 It is similar to the Google's [Native Styles](#native-styles) ad format.
 In this case publisher should preare the layout of the ad using HTML and CSS and add the universal creative to the ad code.

 <img src="res/Native-Styles-Primary-Ad-Server.png" alt="Pipeline Screenshot" align="center">